binance/binance-spot-api-docs/web-socket-api.md

 **Step 3.
 Add `signature` to request `params`**

-Finally, complete the request with resulting signature:
+Finally, complete the request by adding the `signature` parameter with the signature string.

 ```json
 {